This guide is intended as a list of best practices to follow when professionally deploying Shopware shops.

 The production system is what the end customer get's to see.
 If a staging system contains all relevant features for e.g. a certain milestone, these can be deployed together to this system.

 Deployments should be as automatic as possible to prevent any chance of human error.
 It is generally a good idea to not simply replace or update your webroot on the production system.
-Rather create a fresh clone of the latest production release from your VCS, maybe run some automated tests to make sure no basic errors occured and just switch the webroot of your webserver to point to your new release.
+Rather create a fresh clone of the latest production release from your VCS, maybe run some automated tests to make sure no basic errors occurred and just switch the webroot of your webserver to point to your new release.
 Shared resources (like images, documents etc.) can be offloaded to a CDN or themselves be included in your webroot by file system links.

 Should anything be wrong with this release, you can still switch back to the old version (given the database wasn't modified in a destructive way).
 This way you can minimize the downtime, or even eliminate it all together if you're working in a cluster setup and are able to update machine by machine.